Managing workplace injuries

 The primary treating medical practitioner is the medical provider chosen by an injured worker to participate in the injury management process.
 It is usually the injured worker's own general practitioner

-For a worker to make a valid claim for compensation, they must have a medical certificate issued by an accredited medical practitioner.
+For a worker to make a valid claim for compensation, they must submit a workers compensation medical certificate issued by an accredited medical practitioner.

 The primary treating medical practitioner performs a central role in the recovery and medical management of an injured worker.
 They:

 - have continuing contact with the injured worker throughout their injury management and return to work